-^{}Transposition Adjustment - This adjustment relates to the net contribution to and from reserves, the interest on balances received during the financial year and a technical adjustment to the out-turn.
+2. Transposition Adjustment - This adjustment refers to a normal annual contribution from the NQT fund and interest on balances received in the financial year, and a technical adjustment to the outturn.

 Material Items of Income and Expenditure

 Related Items include :-